 Of the 14 activities identified in the potato strategy, eight constitute genuinely new activity whereas six evolve existing activity.
-The three we expect to deliver most impact most quickly to allow rapid change in sector performance are:- levy payer views that agronomists are the preferred provider of advice and their role in delivering change to businesses and influence on the speed of change.
+The three we expect to deliver most impact most quickly to allow rapid change in sector performance are:-

+Driving productivity by working with agronomists and SPot Farms.
+This recognises levy payer views that agronomists are the preferred provider of advice and their role in delivering change to businesses and influence on the speed of change.

 We will be dedicating resource to working with agronomists and supply chain fieldsmen ensuring rapid delivery from R&D through a less fragmented KE landscape.
 We'll also build on the early successes provided through SPot Farms.